 Surgery is frequently a part of treating inflammatory bowel disease (IBD).
 Of the two main forms of IBD, it is estimated that between 25 and 35 percent of those with ulcerative colitis (UC) and 70 to 90 percent of those with Crohn’s disease (CD) will need to have surgery at some point.1

 In UC, the chronic inflammation is only in the colon (large intestine), and it generally begins at the rectum and spreads up the colon.
-In cases where UC becomes severe and the entire colon and rectum are removed (a procedure called a proctocolectomy), UC is essential cured.2
+In cases where UC becomes severe and the entire colon and rectum are removed (a procedure called a proctocolectomy), UC is essentially cured.2

-In CD, the chronic inflammation is most commonly found in the small intestine (ileum) and the beginning of the colon, although inflammation in CD can occur in patches anywhere along the digestive tract from the mouth to the anus.
+In CD, chronic inflammation is most commonly found in the small intestine (ileum) and the beginning of the colon, although inflammation in CD can occur in patches anywhere along the digestive tract from the mouth to the anus.
 Surgery cannot cure CD, but it can help to treat the disease and improve the symptoms that it causes.2 Sometimes, the complications of CD can be so severe that the person needs to have surgery immediately.
-In other situations, the patient may make a decision to have surgery based on their health care provider’s advice, in order to help manage the disease and reduce their symptoms.
+In other situations, the patient may make a decision to have surgery based on their healthcare provider’s advice, in order to help manage the disease and reduce their symptoms.

-What inflammatory bowel complications can require immediate surgery?
+What IBD complications can require immediate surgery?